 My Brainstorm: The Note–Epic Failure?

-He read it the note with zero expression, simply folding the note back up, stashing it in his pocket.
+He read the note with zero expression, simply folding the note back up, and stashing it in his pocket.
 I was crestfallen.
 All my hard work and attentiveness toward his good behavior had been for nothing.
 Unceremoniously, the next day he laid the folded note on my desk with his mother’s signature.

 I was disappointed, but tried to act “normal.”
 We both acted as if nothing were different about this note than all the other notes he had taken home for a signature for years.
 I sighed to myself.